UplyMediaInc/DigitalCurrency-web-extension/README.md

 Make sure developer mode is on

+Click Load Unpacked

-Click Load Unpacked, navigate to the project directory and select the build folder
+Navigate to the project directory

+Select the build folder

 Chrome extension should be available and can be pinned